 - 1 tsp za’atar spice blend

 - Preheat the oven to 425°F. Divide the broccoli stalks into florets and stems.
 Peel the stems, dice them about a ½”, and set aside.
 Place the florets onto a sheet pan and drizzle with a generous coating of olive oil.
 Toss well and spread into an even layer.
 Season with salt and black pepper.
-Roast for 20 minutes until slightly charred and tender.
+Roast for 20-25 minutes, or until slightly charred and tender.

 - Meanwhile, heat a large Dutch oven (or heavy-bottomed pot) over medium heat.
 Add the ¼ cup of olive oil.
 Add the onions and cook for about 5 minutes until tender.
 Stir in the leeks and cook for another 5 minutes.
 Stir in the garlic and za’atar, and cook for 30 more seconds.

 - Add the diced broccoli stems and pour in the vegetable stock.
 Season with salt and black pepper.
 Bring the liquid to a boil, reduce the heat to medium-low, and simmer for about 25 minutes until the broccoli stems are tender, stirring occasionally.

 - Add in half of the roasted broccoli, the lemon zest, lemon juice, and spinach.
 Stir until the spinach wilts.
 Ladle the soup into a blender and blend for 90 seconds until creamy, working in batches if needed.
 Transfer the soup back to the pot and stir in the cream.
 Season with salt to taste.

 - For the croutons, place the sliced bread onto a sheet pan.
 Drizzle with olive oil on both sides.
 Toast in the oven for 5 minutes.
 Top each slice with a mound of cheddar cheese.
 Sprinkle the za’atar over top.
 Turn the oven to high broil and bake until the cheese is melted & golden (watch closely so they don’t burn).